cheminfo/nmrium-docs/docs/10_general/40_save_export/40_save_export.md

 :::tip Copy to clipboard using shortcuts

-If your mouse pointer is over the spectrum, you can simply press <kbd>CTRL</kbd> + <kbd>c</kbd> to copy it as a PNG image and paste it into other software.
-Please note that this functionality is only available in Chrome and Edge.
+When the mouse pointer is over the spectrum, press <kbd>Ctrl</kbd> + <kbd>c</kbd> to copy it as a PNG image and paste it into other software.
+This shortcut is currently available only in Chrome and Edge.

 :::